kirschbaum-development/laravel-actions/README.md

 Laravel Actions are simple job-like classes that don't interact with the queue.
 Actions are great to leverage when you have some simple functionality that you need to reuse.

-But why would you want to use actions you ask?
-Actions are great when you have small bits of code you want to extract into small testable classes.
-Actions can also take the place of queued jobs when you don't want or need that kind of power.
-Jobs also aren't a great tool if you need the results of the action right now.
+But why would you want to use Actions you ask?
+Actions are great when you have small bits of code that you want to extract into small, testable classes.
+Actions can also take the place of queued jobs when you don't want or need that kind of power, or if you need the results of the code right now.

 But the real power is with eventing.

-This package exposes two events during your action:
+This package exposes two events during your Action:
-- Before the action begins
+- Before the Action begins
-- After the action completes
+- After the Action completes

-The special sauce here is that you get to tell the action which events you want triggered!
+The special sauce here is that you get to tell the Action which events you want triggered!

 ## Requirements